|

 demonstrates the sequence of postures "Carry the hammer forward, draw, and close." |

-Basic Instructions: Learn, in six months, the complete series of the traditional Yang Style Taijiquan Slow Form as published by Yang Cheng-fu in 1931.
-You will learn all of the basic ingredients and internal biofeedback for continuous improvement.
+Basic Instructions: Learn the complete series of the traditional Yang Style Taijiquan Slow Form as published by Yang Cheng-fu in 1931.
+You will learn all of the basic ingredients and internal biofeedback for continuous improvement (Sunday 9:30 am, Wednesday 6:30 pm, Wednesday 7:30 pm, and Thursday 6:30 pm).

 Advanced Instructions: Advanced methods are taught in loosening, pliability, supple strength, twisting strength, integrated strength, directing movements by the waist, methods of initiating movements of strength, continuity of energy flow, meditation, qigong, and self-defense implications of the postures.